Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Introduction

-\paragraph{Scope and definitions.} Throughout, we use \emph{RLVR} to mean post-training that optimizes LLMs against \emph{automatically checkable} signals rather than human preference models~\citep{ouyang2022training}.
+\paragraph{Scope and definitions.} We use \emph{RLVR} to mean post-training that optimizes LLMs against \emph{automatically checkable} signals rather than human preference models~\citep{ouyang2022training}.
 Typical implementations adopt PPO/GRPO/DAPO-style updates with a KL penalty to the base policy, often mixing offline rollouts with online sampling, adding entropy regularization, and using selective filtering or gating.
-Rewards are frequently \emph{componentized}—for correctness, grounding/citation sufficiency, and calibrated refusal—and introduced in stages.
-Our analysis centers on open-weight models fine-tuned for math/code/question answering (QA) with verifiable objectives, in both single- and multi-domain regimes.
+Rewards are frequently \emph{componentized} (for correctness, grounding/citation sufficiency, and calibrated refusal) and introduced in stages.
+Our analysis centers on open-weight models fine-tuned for math, code, and question answering (QA) with verifiable objectives, in both single- and multi-domain regimes.
 We deliberately avoid a catalogue of low-level algorithmic variants except where they bear on reliability (e.g., unlikeliness rewards that counter rank bias, or curricula that change variance).
 The primary threats considered are privacy leakage from long chains of thought (CoT) and increased jailbreak susceptibility during or after RLVR.

-\paragraph{Position and Roadmap.} RLVR is valuable and industry-ready, but we encourage prioritizing reliability, safety, and measurement.
-We (i) synthesize evidence on sharpening vs.\ expansion (\secref{sec:unlock}); (ii) analyze the RLVR tax and how it distorts reported improvements (\secref{sec:tax}); (iii) reproduce representative gaps under parity controls (\secref{sec:evaluation}); (iv) audit contamination with partial-prompt probes (\secref{sec:contamination}); and (v) offer a \emph{tax-aware} protocol that co-optimizes accuracy, grounding, and calibrated abstention while standardizing budgeting and provenance checks (\secref{sec:protocol}).
+\paragraph{Contributions and Roadmap.} Our contributions are threefold: \emph{(1) Measurement:} we provide budget-matched reproductions and a unified gap table that isolates the effects of budget mismatch, judge drift, template drift, and dataset versioning (Table~\ref{tab:gap_analysis}). \emph{(2) Tax:} we quantify attempt inflation and the resulting calibration and refusal costs under RLVR and matched SFT controls (Table~\ref{tab:factuality-compact}). \emph{(3) Protocol:} based on these findings, we distill a compact \emph{tax-aware minimum standard} for RLVR training and evaluation, intended as a minimum credible reporting bar, which we instantiate in \secref{sec:protocol}.
+The paper is organized accordingly: we (i) synthesize evidence on sharpening vs.\ expansion (\secref{sec:unlock}); (ii) analyze the RLVR tax and how it distorts reported improvements (\secref{sec:tax}); (iii) reproduce representative gaps under parity controls (\secref{sec:evaluation}); (iv) audit contamination with partial-prompt probes (\secref{sec:contamination}); and (v) present the tax-aware minimum standard (\secref{sec:protocol}).